broadinstitute/polyphonia/README.md

 <img width="1435" alt="output_table_screenshot" src="https://user-images.githubusercontent.com/6245320/122626233-3becea80-d077-11eb-97af-dccbb3007b1b.png">

 The output table shows that USA-MA-Broad_CRSP-01323-2021, in well H10, is potentially contaminated by USA-MA-Broad_CRSP-01315-2021, in well H9.
 USA-MA-Broad_CRSP-01323-2021 has 21 positions with intrahost variation passing our thresholds.
-Alleles at all of these positions match the USA-MA-Broad_CRSP-01315-2021 consensus genome—in this case, all matched alleles in positions of heterozygosity are minor alleles, rather than consensus-level alleles.
+Alleles at all of these positions match the USA-MA-Broad_CRSP-01315-2021 consensus genome.
 There are no mismatches, or USA-MA-Broad_CRSP-01315-2021 consensus-level alleles not appearing as minor or consensus-level alleles in USA-MA-Broad_CRSP-01323-2021.
 (A note that insertions and deletions are ignored: we only examine base substitutions.)

 The USA-MA-Broad_CRSP-01323-2021 alleles appearing at consensus level in USA-MA-Broad_CRSP-01315-2021 range in frequency from 3.2% to 12.3%, with a median allele frequency of 4.9%.
 In this case, all potential contaminating alleles appear as minor, rather than consensus-level, alleles in USA-MA-Broad_CRSP-01323-2021.